savoirfairelinux/flake8-copyright/README.rst

     Minimum number of characters in a file before requiring a copyright notice.
 This is to avoid forcing yourself to add copyright notices to very small or empty files.
 Default: ``0``.

+copyright-max-read-size
+    Maximum number of characters to read from a file when looking for the copyright notice.
+This is necessary if a large docstring is at the top of the file, for example.
+Default: ``1024``

 copyright-author
     Checks for a specific author in the copyright notice.